Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 Direct labor expenses include:

-- Other employee benefits
+- Other benefits to lawyer

 How to allocate direct costs to the specific project or client?
-Direct costs can be quite easily allocated to a particular project by multiplying the employee cost rate with total work hours spent on certain projects.
+Direct costs can be quite easily allocated to a particular project by multiplying the lawyer cost rate with total work hours spent on certain projects.
 To do this, you need to have a calculation of hours and costs based on accurate data.

 Some other costs, such as recruitment, equipment, and mobile phone costs, fulfill the definition of direct costs.
 Still, their allocation can be more difficult and usually require a lot of manual work.
 You can classify these costs under indirect costs for easier allocation.

 You can download an excel file for cost allocation and cost hourly rate suitable for application in timesheets.